 MERADIA’S VALUE ADD

-Meradia’s industry expertise and perspective was a game-changer as small conversations about, for example, how a system handles something as simple as classification structures or non-business month-ends reveals much about underlying constraints.
+Meradia’s industry expertise and perspective was critical, including how a system handles something like classification structures or non-business month-ends, which reveals much about underlying constraints.
 Knowledge of software and operating model best practices were an additional benchmark against which to measure system capabilities.
-As an independent third party capable of demonstrating domain expertise, Meradia was able to bridge cultural differences and gain the trust and cooperation of multiple local teams each of whom had their own agendas.Download Case Study
+As a third party with domain expertise, Meradia bridged cultural differences and gained the trust and cooperation of multiple local teams, each of which had their own agenda.